 I broke a personal record and a milestone for myself.

 I ran a mile in 6:38.
 I've been chasing the goal to be under 7-minute mile time for roughly 3 three months now.
 Did I start there?
 Hell no!

 The first thing to do is to check your ego at the door.
 Forget about how fast you think you should run.
-The initial goal was just to run at a pace that was still pushing myself, but no so difficult that I couldn’t do it for the distance.
+The initial goal was just to run at a pace that was still pushing myself, but not so severe that I couldn’t do it for the distance.
 This does a couple things; first helps your body get used to running.
 If you don’t run often or you have been taking a break the soft tissue can sore especially the ankles and arches of the feet.

-Now I’ve given very specific advice towards running here.
+Now I’ve given precise advice towards running here.
 But the idea of committing to small wins applies to anything.
 Anything that you wanted to learn or just get better at commit to trying a little a bit each day.
 A person doesn’t learn rocket science, nursing or becoming a writer anything in a single day.

-I’m an engineer and many people like to assume I’m good at math, but being good at math doesn’t make you a good engineer we use math as a tool.
+I’m an engineer, and many people like to assume I’m good at math, but being good at math doesn’t make you a good engineer we use math as a tool.
 What I have learned is how to solve problems with math.
-This process started with a baseline of zero but over six plus years of course.
-I can now look back and it seems funny at how the basic concepts seem so simple compared to the level I am at today.
+This process started with a baseline of zero but over six-plus years of course.
+I can now look back, and it seems funny at how the basic concepts seem so simple compared to the level I am at today.
 Am I done?
 Never.